AndyGabler/kafka-practices/01-basic-producer-consumer/ReadMe.md

 # Basic Producer Consumer

 This sub-folder contains a basic consumer app and a basic producer app.
-Goal of it was to demonstrate a few concept to myself on some Kafka concepts, namely:
+Goal of it was to demonstrate a few Kafka concepts to myself, namely:
  * Basic Connection with Producer
  * Basic Connection with Consumer
  * Partitioning, particularly with `null` message key